DanielCamel/personal_notes/README.md

 Just the code for my training tasks.
-Don’t judge me (: